camunda/camunda-bpm-platform/engine-rest/engine-rest-openapi/README.md

 ### Parameters and properties

 #### Descriptions
-[CommonMark](https://spec.commonmark.org/) syntax may be used for rich text representation and markdown in general.
+Markdown can be used for text descriptions.
+OpenAPI Spec allows usage of [CommonMark](https://spec.commonmark.org/) syntax may be used for rich text representation.
 Recommendations:
 * use unix line endings
 * to add docs links use markdown, e.g. `[User guide](https://docs.camunda.org/manual/develop/user-guide/)`